FedeAbella/sfdc-paged-callouts-demo/sfdx-project/README.md

 So, as far as chained queueables go, one thing to keep in mind. **And it's an important one:** If you're working in a sandbox environment, or in a Developer Edition org, then chained queueables are **NOT** infinite.
 You're limited to a stack depth of 5, and after that you're getting one of those not-so-nice, uncatchable governor limit Exceptions.
 And even if you're on one of those, Salesforce will throttle your queueable speed after the stack depth has reached 5, so future jobs will run *a lot slower*.
 (Though [that seems to have been sped up recently, though it's not documented anywhere](https://twitter.com/FishOfPrey/status/1493383965327380480)).

 ### Doesn't that defeat the entire purpose of this demo then?
 Well, not quite.
 Give me some credit here.
-I'm about 1950 words into this README, and I wouldn't be here if this was it.
+I'm over 2000 words into this README, and I wouldn't be here if this was it.
 Remember how we're scheduling new attempts some time into the future to give the external system some breathing room before re-trying the same page?
 Well, turns out when we do that, we're also breaking up the stack depth of chained queueables.
 We're no calling a new queueable from our class, after all.
 We're calling a schedulable class, which by itself will enqueue a new job.
 And that's all we need.
 Once we get to a stack depth of 5, we'll break the chain, postpone our next page for a few seconds, and reset the counter.
 No throttling here.
 So we're going for a `Q-Q-Q-Q-Q- S - Q-Q...` pattern here.
 You'll fine some other devs around taking about a `Q-Q-Q-Q-Q- F -Q-Q...` pattern, using `@future` methods to break up queueable chains instead.
 But we've already got a Schedulable class doing some work for us, so why not use it?

 <a name="TryIt"/>